ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func toggleFileFavorite(fileId: Int, favorite: Bool? = nil, completion: @escaping (_ data: BooleanWrapper?, _ error: Error?) -> Void)
 ```

+Changes the favorite status of the file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/toggle-file-favorite/).